tegorman13/ai_gd_chapter/Categories.md

 - Heyman 2024 - Supermind Ideator: How Scaffolding Human-AI Collaboration Can Increase Creativity
 - Wise & Kenett 2024 - Sparking creativity: Encouraging creative idea generation through automatically generated word recommendations
 - Han 2024 - When Teams Embrace AI: Human Collaboration Strategies in Generative Prompting in a Creative Design Task
+-  Yan 2023 - It Depends on the Timing: The Ripple Effect of AI on Team Decision-Making
+	- AI in first half of task promotes information sharing

 ### Aggregation
 - Burton 2024 - How large language models can reshape collective intelligence